Setting Up Email Priority in Outlook 2016

 Changing Default Priority through Outlook Email Options

-Outlook Email Options provide a way to change the default priority level of emails you’re sending.
-For that, choose FILE tab and choose Options.
+Outlook Email Options can change the default priority level of emails you send.
+For that, choose the FILE tab and choose Options.

 mail4

-Choose the Mail tab and move to Send messages section.
+Choose the Mail tab and move to the Send Messages section.

 mail5

-On the top of the Send messages section, you’ll see the Default importance level option.
+You'll see the Default importance level option at the top of the Send messages section.
 Here, you can choose whether it should be Normal, Low or High.

-You can also sort the messages on your inbox based on the priority level of each message assigned by the sender.
-If you choose to sort emails on your inbox by Importance, high important messages will be sorted first.
+You can also sort the messages in your inbox based on the priority level of each message assigned by the sender.
+If you sort emails in your inbox by Importance, vital messages will be sorted first.